How to Apply for SSDI in Maine: Offices, Timelines, and Tips

 How to Apply for SSDI in Maine: Offices, Timelines, and Tips?

-TL;DR: Maine residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Maine.
+Maine residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Maine.
 Your claim is processed by the Maine Disability Determination Services (DDS) in Augusta.
 Average initial processing time is 3 to 5 months.
+Maine has an aging population with higher rates of disability applications.

 How the Maine DDS Processes Your Claim?

-What is the process for maine appeals process?
+What is the appeals process for SSDI claims in Maine?

 If your initial claim is denied in Maine, you have 60 days to file a Request for Reconsideration.
 If reconsideration is denied, you can request a hearing before an Administrative Law Judge.
 Maine ALJ hearing wait times vary by hearing office but typically range from 12 to 18 months.